sujiba/pihole-unbound-hyperlocal/README.md

 > - old: pihole-unbound-hyperlocal
 > - new: pihole-unbound-hyperlocal-v6
 >
-> You can delete the old folder if everything is up and running,
+> You can delete the old folder if everything is up and running.

 ## Overview